 Training to Win – where the emphasis is on enhancing performance.
 This is training years 10+ and ideally a chronological age of 18

 I’d be curious to see how prevalent these ideas are in the States.
 The US youth sports model is not academy linked (mostly) in the way it is in England and elsewhere.
 As a result, there tends not to be one main organization overseeing a given youth athlete consistently over time.
 Additionally, in volleyball we tend not to be too involved in the earliest stages of young athlete development.
-This is because it’s a relatively late pick-up sport for most participants.
+This is because it’s a relatively late pick-up sport for many participants.

 Here’s an example from when I was the Girls’ Juniors scheduler for the Northeast region.
 The distribution of teams made it clear that most players got their start as high school freshmen.
 There were more 15/16 year old teams than in any other age group – way more than for the younger age groups (12s, 14s).
 Girls started in the sport as junior varsity athletes at their high school and played Juniors volleyball on the back of that (Autumn high school season, Winter/Spring club season).
 There was then a bit of a taper in the 17/18 age group.
 Simply, those who didn’t make varsity or just lost interest in the sport fell away.